danog/php-rtc-ssl/README.md

 ## Documentation

-This component is part of the PHP WebRTC ecosystem.
-For full documentation:
+This package is part of the PHP WebRTC library.
+For complete documentation, examples, and API reference, visit:

 [PHP WebRTC Documentation](https://www.quasarstream.com/php-webrtc)